Hello, World,

 Email has two types of "servers" - well, not directly servers, but let's call them "servers" for the sake of brevity.

-1. The first type is the authoritative email (hosted) server (what we will call mail.example.com all throughout this post) - this is the server that process all mail and "delivers" it to the users.
-This is the server that, for example, goes into the MX record of domains.
+mail.example.com all throughout this post) - this is the server that processes all email and "delivers" it to the users.
+This is the server that, for example, goes into the MX record of domains. - The second type is a virtual-hosted (vHosted) domain - it is a domain that has an

-2. The second type is a virtually hosted (vHosted) domain - it is a domain that has an MX record pointing to an email server (mail.example.com), which accepts emails to and from that domain.
+MX record pointing to an email server (mail.example.com), which accepts emails to and from that domain.
 All throughout the post we will refer this concept as either example.com or your.domain - the latter will be used where the distinction matters more for technical rigour.
+This is the domain that appears in your email address.

 # Setting up your software